matplotlib/matplotlib/doc/users/interactive.rst

 GUIs + jupyter
 ~~~~~~~~~~~~~~

-If you are running your jupyter server locally you can use one of the
+If you are running your jupyter kernel locally you can use one of the
 GUI backends.
-However if you ever move that notebook to a remote
-server it will cease to work correctly because the GUI windows will be
-created on the server, not your machine.
-When you create a figure the
-process running your kernel creates and shows a GUI window.
-If that
+Process running your kernel will and shows a GUI window
-process is on the same computer as your client, then you will be able
-to see and interact with the window.
-However if it is running on a
+on your desktop adjacent to your web browser.
+However if you move
-remote computer it will try to open the GUI window on _that_ computer.
+that notebook to a remote server the kernel will try to open the GUI
-This will either fail by raising an exception (as many servers
-do not have an XServer running) or run, but leave you with no
-way to access your figure.
+window on _that_ computer.
+Unless you have arrange to forward the
+xserver back to your desktop, you not be able to see or interact with
+the figure (if it does not raise an exception outright).